company4-dev/laravel-meta/README.md

 isset($post->content);// will not check if meta exists
 ```

+#### Using Original `getAttribute` and `setAttribute` Methods

+Laravel meta overrides these Laravel methods for fluent access.
+If you’ve already disabled fluent access using the method above, these methods' behavior won't change.
+Otherwise, you can use `getAttributeRaw` and `setAttributeRaw` to access the original methods.

 #### Retrieving All Metas

 To fetch all metas associated with a piece of content, use the `getMeta` without any params